 Frequently asked questions

 Browning in the oven is natural as cookies bake.
-To keep a more vibrant green colour, try using a high quality matcha powder with a bright green colour.
+For vibrant green matcha poweder, use a high-quality matcha powder with a bright green colour to begin with.
 They will still brown slightly but it helps if you start with a naturally greener matcha powder.
-If all else fails, you should also check your oven to make it doesn’t run hotter than the temperature you set.
+I find that most culinary matcha powders tend to run more brown.
+If all else fails, you should check your oven to make it doesn’t run hotter than the temperature you set and bake your cookies on the middle rack.

 Matcha goes well with other mix-ins such as dark chocolate, dried fruits like cranberries, and nuts like macadamia nuts.